yochaigal/cairn/wip/2e/core-rules.md

 ### Critical Damage

-Damage that reduces a target's HP below zero decreases a target's STR by the amount remaining.
-They must then make a STR save to avoid **Critical Damage**.
-Additionally, some enemies will have special abilities or effects that are triggered when their target fails a Critical Damage save.
+- Damage that reduces a target's HP below zero is subtracted _from their STR_ by the amount of damage remaining.
+The target must then immedaitely make a STR save to avoid taking **Critical Damage**.
+On a success, the target is still in the fight (albeit with a lower STR score) and must continue to make critical damage saves when incurring damage.

-Any PC that suffers critical damage cannot do anything but crawl weakly, grasping for life.
+- Any PC that suffers critical damage cannot do anything but crawl weakly, grasping for life.
 If given aid and rest, they will stabilize.
 If left untreated, they die within the hour.
+Additionally, some enemies will have special abilities or effects that are triggered when their target fails a critical damage save.

 ### Ability Score Loss

-If a PC's STR is reduced to 0, they die.
+- If a PC's STR is reduced to 0, they die.
 If their DEX is reduced to 0, they are paralyzed.
 If their WIL is reduced to 0, they are delirious.
-Complete DEX and WIL loss renders the character unable to act until they are restored through extended rest or by extraordinary means.
+- Complete DEX and WIL loss renders the character unable to act until they are restored through extended rest or by extraordinary means.

-### Scars

-When damage to a PC reduces their HP to exactly 0, they are sometimes changed irrevocably.
-Look up the result on the  the [**Scars Table**](#scars-table) based on the _amount of HP that was lost_ (armor does not impact this number).

 ### Unconsciousness & Death
 When a character dies, the player is free to create a new character or take control of a hireling.
 They immediately join the party in order to reduce downtime.